liferay/liferay-docs/discover/deployment/articles-dxp/05-monitoring-liferay/02-liferay-connected-services/03-using-lcs.markdown

 [the section on using environment tokens](/discover/deployment/-/knowledge_base/7-0/using-lcs#using-environment-tokens).

 Now that you know what information is stored on the LCS servers, you're ready to learn how to manage your LCS projects.
-This includes renaming and creating projects, as well as requesting membership to projects you don't administer.
+This includes renaming projects and requesting membership to projects you don't administer.
 You'll also learn how to manage the users in your LCS project and assign them to the correct LCS roles.

 ## Managing Your LCS Projects [](id=managing-your-lcs-projects)